 Blog websites are particularly whimsical when it comes to monetization.
-Since you are not directly selling anything to your audience there is no profit to be made here and you are, basically, restricted to ad placements as your only means of getting paid.
+Since you are not directly selling anything to your audience (you only write a blog) there is no profit to be made here and you are, basically, restricted to ad placements as your only means of getting paid.
 Fortunately, there is a way to “diversify” your monetization techniques.
 Without selling anything DIRECTLY you can make a cut from, effectively, selling someone’s product on your website and get paid to post links.

 There are ways for making money from Google.
 You may hear of this technique; it's called guest posting.
 Basically, you make money with Google posting links from third-party sources on your site.
 The owner of that source pays you to ensure you place his/her link on your site.

 How to start a blog and get paid with an affiliate marketing

 You may still wonder how to post links for companies and get paid.
 And the answer to this question is called affiliate marketing, my friend!
 Affiliate marketing is used on almost every avenue of the internet since it’s so easy to start with.
 So, affiliate marketing allows a website host to begin another funnel of profit through an affiliate link posting.
 These links work in tandem with the content they are subtly embedded into to incentivize a user to click on the link.